raffazizzi/gatsby-ceteicean-workshop/README.md

 To keep things simple, this template uses JavaScript (as opposed to TypeScript) and CSS imports.
 For a more sophisticated use of these tools, look at the [Scholarly Editing Micro-Editions Template](https://gitlab.com/scholarly-editing/se-microedition-template).

+For the purposes of the workshop, the `main` branch has an incomplete project for attendees to work on.
+The complete template is in the `complete` branch.

 ## Usage

 Make sure you have the latest Node JS LTS installed.
 Then install with: